Quick Stats

 Specific success rate data is not publicly available.
 However, context indicates:

-- 2024: 44 organizations received Community Issues grants from $753,372 available
+- 2024: 44 organisations received Community Issues grants from $753,372 available

-- Foundation maintains "Open Door" policy welcoming applications from a wide range of LGBTQ nonprofits
+- Foundation maintains "Open Door" policy welcoming applications from a wide range of LGBTQ non-profits

 - Multi-year funding approach: 45% of all grants funded in recent cycle were multi-year awards